lsst-sitcom/sitcomtn-148/sections/biasStability.rst

 #.
 The ITL bias jumps : large variation of the column-wise structure from exposure to exposure.
 #.
 The e2v yellow corners : residual 2D shape of the bias even after 2D-overscan correction.
 These residuals depend on the acquisition sequence and of the exposure time.

-Both issues were observed and deeply studied in Run 6 EO data and deeply studied.
+Both issues were observed and deeply studied in Run 6 EO data.
 The ITL issue is thought to be an hardware-level issue (phase shifts between Readout Electronics Boards).
 We tried to mitigate the e2v issue by optimizing the acquisition configuration in Run 7.

 For the baseline acquisition configuration (see conclusion), three relevant stability runs were recorded :